cristian-guerrero/legion-go-tricks/README.md

         - Pizza Tower
       - Games that exhibited the issue for a short time, then never again:
         - Tony Hawk Pro Skater 1+2
-- suspend-resume quirk: sound often is fuzzy on resume, usually clears up after 30 seconds or so, but not all the time.
-  - sometimes using the [Pause Games plugin](https://github.com/popsUlfr/SDH-PauseGames) with `Pause on Suspend` enabled can help with this issue
-- HHD (Dualsense Emulator) - It should now hide the Xbox controller in steam input, and only show the Dualsense Edge.
-  - If you see an extra Xbox controller in steam input, you can flip the fps-mode switch on and off for to make it disappear.
-You can leave the controllers attached when you do this.
-  - This should also fix any issues where emulators don't recognize the controller, since the emulator was latching onto the Xbox controller
-    - if you still have a controller issue, reorder the controller from player 2 to player 1 in the QAM. sometimes it registers as player 2 even when no other controller is attached
-- HHD PS5 Controller Emulator bug
-  - If you hold an LGO joystick input while booting or resuming from suspend, the input may get stuck in whatever direction you were pointing
-  - workaround: don't press anything for a few seconds, let the device register itself
-- user reports say wifi has lower download speeds on Linux vs Windows

-### Nobara bugs
-- controller is more buggy in desktop mode for desktop-related usage, should still work fine for gaming
-  - nested desktop still seems fine
-- reports of handycon reactivating by itself, which interferes with hhd
-  - you can disable it again with `sudo systemctl disable --now handycon.service`
-    - you can also opt to remove it, the command should be `sudo dnf remove handygccs` (untested)
-- (Nobara) Fuzzy screen issue - this happens when an invalid refresh rate is used for your game.
-You can use the refresh rate slider in steam UI to revert back to either 60Hz or 144Hz

 ### User-reported bugs (needs verification)